nate-sepich/b.t.b/README.md

 ### Advantages of GPU Acceleration

+Using an NVIDIA GeForce GTX 1660 Ti, the processing time is significantly reduced, showcasing the benefits of GPU acceleration over traditional CPU-based processing.
+Superior GPU models would be expected see even greater than 9.5x improvement.

 - **Efficiency**: Faster processing allows for more tasks to be handled in a shorter time frame.
 The drastic difference in processing times means that the system can manage more user requests concurrently, without the need to significantly scale up CPU resources.

 ### Scaling Example